secluso/secluso/SECURITY.md

 At this point, we say that a new epoch has started.
 Assuming the attacker cannot receive the new secrets, it will not be able to decrypt messages in the new epoch.
 To make sure this assumption is correct, group members need to update their *encryption keys*, i.e., public/private key pairs used for sharing new secrets.
-This is also called *self-update* in the MLS teminology.
+This is also called *self-update* in the MLS terminology.

 An MLS group always starts in epoch 1 and advances to new epochs by exchanging fresh secrets.
 MLS does not automatically advance the epoch and leaves it to the program to decide when to do that.